minoritea/air/README.md

 ``` go
 func Composer(mws ...Middleware) Middleware
 ```
-Composer returns a new middleware which is composed by passed middlewares.
+Composer returns a new middleware which is composed of passed middlewares.
 It is just a partially applied function of `Compose` .